aleumyu/analytics/README.md

 # Pelmorex Analytics

-A simple analytics dashboard as a part of analytics system design assessment.
+A simple analytics dashboard developed with React as a part of analytics system design assessment.

 ![Pelmorex Analytics](screen.gif)